34 Things to Do on the Fourth of July

 Go Backyard Camping

-We can’t think of a better way to end the day than with a night under the stars.
-You don’t need to drive to a campground to pitch a tent and start a campfire.
-Instead, set up site in your backyard—we’ve got a guide right here.
-Once the tent is set, you can share stories around the campfire, study constellations and snack on our favorite camping recipes.
+We can’t think of a better way to end the day than with a night under the stars—but you don’t need to drive to a campground to pitch a tent and start a campfire.
+Instead, set up site in your backyard—we’ve even got a guide to backyard camping.
+Once the tent is set, you can share stories around the campfire, study constellations and snack on your favorite camping recipes.

 Host a Turtle Race

 If you’re looking for a unique activity to entertain kids and adults alike, test out this Southern tradition.
 Make a batch of chocolate turtles and prepare for an exciting race.
 Using a wooden cornhole ramp (with the hole covered, of course), place the candies on toy cars or bean bags and ask your guests to place their bets on the winner.
 You can decide the prize—and who gets to eat the winning turtle!

 If you live in the Midwest, spending the long weekend at a lake cabin is one of the best ways to spend the Fourth.
 Boating, tubing, waterskiing and swimming are some of the best ways to soak in the summer sun.

 Baseball feels especially patriotic, especially when you pair it with a tailgate and a hot dog.
 Grab your mitts, a baseball and a friend, and get going!

 Create Pinwheel Centerpieces